KatherineMichel/portfolio/doc/2024-recap.md

 Thank you to each and everyone one of you, and there are many, who made my year special.

-Although I am generally a person who maintains a stable outlook, it was a year of very high highs, and lower than usual lows.
+Although I am generally a person who maintains a stable outlook, it was a year of some high highs, and lower than usual lows.
 In addition to some health problems, the loss of my aunt two years ago, then my uncle this year had a major impact on my extended family.
 Throughout the year, I often had to prioritize health and family.
 I am hoping for a more normal 2025 in that respect.

 ![](2024-recap-images/still-reflecting.jpg)